DFE-Digital/login.dfe.public-api/README.md

 Authorization: bearer {jwt-token}
 ```

-Where `your-unique-idenitifer` is the messageId that was sent when publishing the message.
+Where `your-unique-identifier` is the messageId that was sent when publishing the message.

 Possible response codes are: